-Your doctors have found, or suspect, that you/your child has a disease called COVID-19, or has had this infection in the past few weeks and is now producing an exaggerated response to this infection.
-This condition is caused by a type of virus called SARS-CoV-2, or coronavirus for short.
-About 19 out of 20 patients who get coronavirus get better without coming to hospital.
-Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation before they do so.
+Your doctors have found that you/your child has a disease called influenza pneumonia and/or COVID-19, or has had COVID-19 in the past few weeks and is now producing an exaggerated response to this infection.
+COVID-19 is a condition caused by a type of virus called SARS-CoV-2, or coronavirus for short.
+Influenza pneumonia is also caused by a virus, different to COVID-19.
+About 19 out of 20 patients who get these viruses get better without coming to hospital.
+Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation (a machine to help with breathing) before they do so.
 However, a few percent do not get better.

 Children and young people may also become unwell several weeks after COVID-19, even if they had no symptoms at the time of the initial infection.
-The condition is called Paediatric Multisystem Inflammatory Syndrome temporally associated with COVID-19 (or PIMS-TS for short).
+The condition is called Paediatric Multisystem Inflammatory Syndrome temporally associated with SARS-CoV-2 (or PIMS-TS for short).
 This is a rare condition and most children/young people with the condition will not be seriously unwell, however some will need treatment in intensive care to support their breathing and circulation.
 All children/young people with the condition have high levels of inflammation.
 In a small number of cases, the blood vessels around the heart can become inflamed and larger than normal.

-The RECOVERY trial has recently shown that dexamethasone, a steroid medicine, can be used to treat adults with COVID-19 who need oxygen.
-There are several other medicines which may turn out to be helpful (or possibly harmful) when added to the usual standard of care.
-We are learning more about the condition called PIMS-TS all the time, as this condition has only been recently identified.
-We don't know yet if specific treatments that might be useful in active COVID-19 infection might also be helpful in children and young people with PIMS-TS.
-This study aims to find out whether any of these additional treatments are of any help for COVID-19 in children or the illness linked to previous COVID-19.
+The RECOVERY trial has recently shown that dexamethasone (a steroid medicine) and other treatments can be used to treat adults with COVID-19 who need oxygen.
+There are several other medicines which may turn out to be helpful (or possibly harmful) when added to the usual standard of care for COVID-19 or influenza pneumonia.
+This study aims to find out whether any of these additional treatments are of any help.